-Oil sumps on each end of the blower are filled by removing top vent plugs, Item (21), and filling until oil reaches the middle of the oil level sight gauge, Item (37).
+The oil sump on the gear end of the blower is filled by removing top plug Item (111), and filling until oil flows from overflow plug, Item (111).

-Initial filling of the sumps should be accomplished with the blower not operating, in order to obtain the correct oil level.
-Approximate oil quantities required for blowers of the various models and configurations are listed in the Oil Sump Capacities table below.
-Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Recommended Oil Grades table on this page. \ROOTS synthetic oil (ROOTS P/N 813-106-) is highly recommended.
+Initial filling of the oil sump should be accomplished with the blower not operating, in order to obtain the correct oil level.
+Approximate oil quantities required for blowers of the various models and configurations are listed in the Oil Sump Capacities table this page.
+Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Recommended Oil Grades table on this page.
+ROOTS synthetic oil (ROOTS P/N 813-106-) is specified and recommended.
 ROOTS does NOT recommend automotive type lubricants, as they are not formulated with the properties mentioned above.